confluentinc/confluent-kubernetes-examples/security/plaintext-ldap-auth-control-Center/README.rst

 Deploy Confluent Platform
 =========================

-In this workflow scenario, you'll set up a simple non-secure (no TLS) with Control Center LDAP authentication Confluent Platform, consisting of all components.
+In this workflow scenario, you'll set up Control Center with LDAP based authentication to monitor and connect to a Confluent Platform with no security.

 The goal for this scenario is for you to: